Diagnosing patients with Interstitial Lung Disease

 Dry, persistent cough: usually non-productive and not relieved by prescription or over the counter/home remedies.

-Aches and pains: along with fatigue, this might suggest connective tissue disease, which can be associated wit ILDs
+Joint aches, swelling or pains: along with fatigue, this might suggest connective tissue disease, which can be associated with ILDs.

-Ensure that red flag symptoms such as chest pain, leg swelling, palpitations, haemoptysis and weight loss and recorded and investigated appropriately.
+Ensure that red flag symptoms such as chest pain, leg swelling, palpitations, haemoptysis and weight loss are recorded and investigated appropriately.

 How are these symptoms affecting your life?